Los Altos Mountain View Community Foundation’s Origin

 Greater awareness of the theater’s troubles emerged when a proposal to convert the building into retail and office spaces became public.
 Many community members were upset with how the theater closing was handled and suggested that a community fund be created to give Los Altos options for preservation in the future.

-In the early 1990’s, local attorney James Reynolds noted that his estate planning clients were asking for ways to “give back to the community.”
+In the early 1990s, local attorney James Reynolds noted that many of his clients were interested in finding ways to “give back to the community.”
 They were seeking a giving vehicle over which they had some control.
-He decided the Los Altos community would benefit from a local community foundation and called together a group of active citizens to propose creating a foundation.
+He decided Los Altos would benefit from a community foundation and brought together interested community members to propose creating one.

-The organizing committee for Los Altos Tomorrow began meeting in late 1990, and the first “board designate” meeting occurred in February 1991.
+Originally called Los Altos Tomorrow, the organizing committee for the Foundation began meeting in late 1990, and the first “board designate” meeting occurred in February 1991.

-That board consisted of twenty-four community members representing fourteen families.
+The committee consisted of twenty-four community members from fourteen families.
 Thirteen of those families became Board members of the California Corporation when it was chartered in August 1991.
-The name was changed in 1995 to the Los Altos Community Foundation (LACF) because the use of “tomorrow” was not descriptive enough of the organization, as it was used in many community endeavors.
+The name was changed in 1995 to Los Altos Community Foundation (LACF) because the use of “tomorrow” was considered not descriptive enough.

-Jim has since moved to a Southern California desert community, but members of his original group are still active in the Foundation.
-He created a lasting legacy for the community and has provided the opportunity for anyone to create their own philanthropic legacy through the Foundation.
+Later, Reynolds moved to Southern California, but some members of his original group are still active in LAMV-CF. He created a lasting legacy for the community and helped provide the opportunity for anyone to create their own philanthropic legacy through the Foundation.

 Today, LAMV-CF continues to thrive and strengthen community by stimulating local philanthropy and civic engagement in Los Altos, Los Altos Hills, and Mountain View.